-The State of Minnesota considers farmers markets essential grocery providers, and we plan to remain open to serve our community every Saturday May through October, unless otherwise directed by officials.
+Mill City Farmers Market is taking the COVID-19 pandemic very seriously, and we hope you are too.
+We believe that shopping outdoors directly from producers is one of the safest ways to grocery shop.
+The State of Minnesota considers farmers markets essential grocery providers, and we plan to remain open to serve our community year round, unless otherwise directed by officials.
 Farmers markets are a vital part of our food system and are essential to our farmers.

-We encourage you to stock up on fresh food and pantry items and support your local farmers.
+We encourage you to stock up on fresh food and pantry items and support your local farmers and makers.
 Eating fresh fruits and vegetables is a great way to keep our immune systems strong when we need it most.

 Thank you for your patience, understanding and goodwill during this quickly evolving time.
 We are monitoring this situation very closely and will communicate any additional changes on this page, our weekly email newsletter, Facebook and Instagram.
 We deeply care about you and thank you again for placing your trust in Mill City Farmers Market.